 Pizza has come a long way since its humble origins back in 500 BC when it looked more like a flatbread with dates than the pizza we know and love today.
 However, if we fast-forward throughout the evolution of pizza we know we’ve experimented with different toppings, stuffed pizza, sauce on top, deep dish pizza, flavored crusts, xtra cheese and so on.

 So, after we’ve managed even to create a delivery box made out of pizza, what will the future of pizza be like in 100 years?

 Optimistic pizza lovers hope it will stay pretty much unchanged, as it has so far.
-Even though pizza toppings range from traditional tomatoes and basil to more risky toppings such as pineapple and BBQ chicken, we still go back to pizza’s roots, the Margherita pizza.
+Even though pizza toppings range from traditional tomatoes and basil to more risky toppings such as pineapple, the works pizza and even BBQ chicken, we still go back to pizza’s roots, the Margherita pizza.